SanderRonde/board-movement-detector/README.md

 # Arduino board movement detector

 This repo contains the code for an arduino board that detects movement and reports it to a server.
-It works by using a `RCWL-0516` doppler radar motion sensor to detect any movement.
+It works by using an infrared radar motion sensor to detect any movement.

 This project uses [PlatformIO](https://platformio.org/) for simple uploading and interfacing with the board itself.